utkarshp845/leads-by-pandey/QUICK_START.md

 3. **Select Certificate:**
    - Choose your ACM certificate from the dropdown
+   - ⚠️ **Important**: Certificate must be in **us-east-1** region for CloudFront
+   - If not showing, you may need to request a new certificate in us-east-1
    - It should show as verified ✅

 4. **DNS Configuration:**
-   - Amplify will show DNS records
+   - Amplify will show DNS records (usually a CNAME)
-   - Since you're using Route53, Amplify can auto-configure:
-     - Look for **"Verify"** or **"Auto-configure"** button
+   - **Option A**: If you see **"Auto-configure Route53"** button, click it
-     - Or manually add the CNAME record shown in Route53
+   - **Option B**: Manually add the CNAME record shown to your Route53 hosted zone
+   - Update the existing Route53 entry if needed

 5. **Wait for SSL:**
    - SSL certificate will be automatically provisioned
    - Takes 5-10 minutes
+   - Status will show: "Provisioning" → "Available"

 ### Step 4: Verify